Training and progression

 Once you have completed your ITE you will need to register with the Education Workforce Council and you will complete a comprehensive induction as a newly qualified teacher (NQT).
 The induction period is three full school terms, or equivalent.
 If you are working part time or on short-term supply contracts, you will need to complete a minimum of 380 sessions.
 NQTs (including those on supply) are entitled to support from a trained induction mentor.

 You will need to keep an eye out for vacancies from January in the year that you qualify with QTS.
 It is common for trainee teachers to apply directly to schools they are interested in.
-Some local education authorities recruit directly from their databases of newly qualified teachers (NQTs).
+Some local education authorities recruit directly from their databases of NQTs.
 Vacancies are also advertised through:

 - Educators Wales